EhsanVahab/Raspberrypi-LibAV-HWA-Encoder/README.md

 3. download and extract ffmpeg **4.3.1**
 4. cp omx.c  /yourpath/FFmpeg-n4.3.1/libavcodec/omx.c #pathing the ffmpeg bug to use HWA
-5. cd /yourpath/FFmpeg-n4.3.1 and run the following command:
+5. cd /yourpath/FFmpeg-n4.3.1 and configure with the following command:

 ```bash
 ./configure \